California business license: how to apply and costs

 Common California business structures include:

-• Sole proprietorship: operates as a single-owner business where you're personally liable for all debts
+- Sole proprietorship: a single-owner business where you're personally liable for all debts

-• Partnership: operates as a shared-ownership structure between two or more people, available as general or limited
+- Partnership: a shared-ownership structure between 2 or more people, available as general or limited

-• Limited liability company (LLC): operates as a flexible structure that protects personal assets from business debts.
-Note that an LLC with at least two members is automatically classified as a partnership for federal tax purposes unless it files to be treated as a corporation.
+- Limited liability company (LLC): a flexible structure that protects personal assets from business debts.
+An LLC with 2 or more members is classified as a partnership for federal tax by default.
+It must file separately to be treated as a corporation.

-• Corporation: operates as a separate legal entity that best protects you from liability but requires more formalities
+- Corporation: a separate legal entity that provides the strongest liability protection but requires more formalities

 2. Register your business and get an EIN